PLSysSec/cse127-website/cse127-fall19/docs/pa/pa2.md

 ## Getting Started

-To complete this assignment you will be provided with a VirtualBox VM and a set of files including a turn-in script.
+To complete this assignment you will be provided with a VirtualBox VM and a set of files.

 ### VM Image